The 28-Day Kettlebell Swing Challenge

 Repetitions

 How many repetitions should you be aiming for?
-This is your challenge, of course it’s great if you can get to 11,111 —since we already have the 10,000 kettlebell swing challenge—, but no matter what you get out, if you have challenged your capabilities, then you have already won.
-Set your own record and beat it after a couple of weeks rest, then do the challenge again, beat your reps, beat your weight.
+This is your challenge, of course, it’s great if you can get to 11,111 —since we already have the 10,000 kettlebell swing challenge—, but no matter what you get out, if you have challenged your capabilities, then you have already won.
+Set your own record and beat it after a couple of week’s rest, then do the challenge again, beat your reps, beat your weight.

-So once again, you want to do 50 or 100 kettlebell swings a day, 300 kettlebell swings a day, or you want to do 200 swings in one set (like I did below), it’s all good.
+So once again, if you want to do 50 or 100 kettlebell swings a day, 300 kettlebell swings a day, or you want to do 200 swings in one set (like I did below), it’s all good.

 Why take on the challenge?